lifangchen2021/DiffraLab/README.md

 ---

 ## 📝 Citation
 If you use DiffraLab in your teaching, publication, or project, please cite:

-Chen, L. F., & Chen, Y.-L. (2025).
-DiffraLab: An Interactive Simulation Platform for Exploring Neutron and X-ray Diffraction Principles in Undergraduate Education.
-GitHub. https://github.com/lifangchen2021/DiffraLab
+Chen, L. F., & Chen, Y. L. (2025).
+DiffraLab: An interactive simulation platform for exploring neutron and X-ray diffraction principles in undergraduate education [Computer software].
+Zenodo. https://doi.org/10.5281/zenodo.17082116

 ---

 ## 📜 License